-In our streaming platform we distribute manifest server load across zones.
+In our streaming platform, we distribute manifest server load across zones.
 This prevents overloading any specific zone during audience surges, especially if viewers are suddenly shifted to an adjacent zone during failover.

 Each of our zones has a separate data store dedicated to storing associated session data.
 Once a viewer is routed to a zone, we create a session for that viewer and save it in the zone’s session cluster.
-The session is a bunch of data about the viewer, as well as parameters supplied by the customer about how they’d like to customize the session for that viewer.
+The session is a bunch of data about the viewer and parameters supplied by the customer about how they’d like to customize the session for that viewer.
 To overcome the challenge presented by the stateless nature of the Internet, the manifest servers build URLs for each session included in the manifest returned to the player.
 Subsequent requests from the player are routed directly to the zone where the viewer’s session was created and stored (instead of randomly routed to one of the other zones).

-In the first scenario, we feature a food eating contest (yes, we have live streamed one of these) because it illustrates a distributed but small audience size.
-Perhaps the day will come when food eating contests will become mainstream, but for now, they remain a niche event that attracts small numbers of viewers across a wide geography.
+In the first scenario, we feature a food-eating contest (yes, we have live-streamed one of these) because it illustrates a distributed but small audience size.
+Perhaps the day will come when food-eating contests will become mainstream, but for now, they remain a niche event that attracts small numbers of viewers across a wide geography.
 Manifest server load is spread easily across multiple zones and manifest server clusters.
-Here’s where the value of personalization becomes obvious, by making it easy to insert ads that are appropriate for each region, and also being able to manage rights and blackouts.
+Here’s where the value of personalization becomes obvious by making it easy to insert ads that are appropriate for each region and also being able to manage rights and blackouts.

 Similarly, the ad-tech world is becoming more complex and demanding.
 For every ad inserted into a stream, an ad server will have at least five beacons used for reporting purposes.
-A server-side ad insertion (SSAI) solution is required to make sure it sends those beacons so that its customers get paid by their advertisers.
+A server-side ad insertion (SSAI) solution is required to ensure it sends those beacons so that its customers get paid by their advertisers.
 While five beacons are the minimum, there can be many more.
 In fact, we have seen cases where a single ad has anywhere from 30 to 100 beacons to report on.